 - Greater consistency across the board with OPT employment options

 The proposed changes are an attempt to retain STEM graduates and put their valuable skills to use in the United States.
-Verbatim proposals regarding H-4, F-1, L-1 & green card changes can be found here.
+Verbatim proposals regarding H-4, F-1, L-1 & green card changes are crucial.

 L-1B “Specialized Knowledge” Clarified